 History of Museu de Cera

-Another attraction is seen to be the, Hall recital where the furniture and leading figures from the world of music and literature play their symphonies which are accompanied by the major political figures such as Prince Charles, Princess Diana and Camilla.
+Another attraction is seen to be the Hall recital, where the furniture and leading figures from the world of music and literature play their symphonies which are accompanied by the major political figures such as Prince Charles, Princess Diana and Camilla.

-There is a Gothic room which is in Gothic Catalan style where the stone arches are supporting a wooden deck; the grace of this illusion is projected as a mirror reflecting the other half of the arc.
+In addition, there is a Gothic room which is in Gothic Catalan style where the stone arches are supporting a wooden deck; the grace of this illusion is projected as a mirror reflecting the other half of the arc.

 - Address: Passatge de la Banca, 7, 08002 Barcelona.
 Phone 933 17 26 49

 - Transport: Metro– L3 Green, Drassanes – exit Rambla.
 Bus- 14, 18, 36, 38, 57, 59, 64, 91